 Lots of stuff smears on this paper.
 Space Pen (and even the “fine” refill in my AG-7) smeared after nearly 1/2 hour to dry.
 Pencil smears more than regular paper,

 even somewhat smear-resistant pencils like the General’s Layout and Staedtler Wopex.
 Certainly, Comrades are not unfamiliar with graphite smearing, and it’s something that tests the Perfectionist in all of us.
-And, if you’re a heavy used of Fisher ink, you know that Space Pen’s write-anywhere ink comes at the price of severe ghosting and smearing from glacial drying times.
+And, if you’re a heavy user of Fisher ink, you know that Space Pen’s write-anywhere ink comes at the price of severe ghosting and smearing from glacial drying times.
 Pigma Micron wouldn’t really adhere to the paper at all (it repels water).
 The Pigma Micron “Microperm” did write very well and actually dried.
 Still, I’d hate to be stuck with permanent markers for all six notebooks, even if I’ll have them filled before February most likely.
 I assume that Field Notes knows that regular pens will be powerless on this paper, since they gave out pencils this time around (I usually get a pen with my shipments theses days) and since they came out with their own Space Pen just in time for this release.

 EDIT: I have found some pencils that are excellent, and even some surprises.